 Page Contents

-If you fancy a spot of summer cycling during May, June, July and August, then this guide will help you find the ideal bike holiday destination to suit your cycling style, budget, preferences and timescale.
+If you fancy a spot of cycling during the summer months of May, June, July and August, then this guide will help you find the ideal bike holiday destination to suit your cycling style, budget, preferences and timescales.

-Whether you fancy tackling the challenging climbs of the Yorkshire Dales, taking on the French Alps or Dolomites or sampling the cycling life in Austria or Slovenia, this article will point you in the direction of the best British, French, Austrian, Slovenian, Romanian and Italian cycling holidays for summer.
+Whether you fancy riding a classic coast-to-coast route in Northumberland, taking on the French Alps or Dolomites or sampling the cycling life in Slovenia, this article will point you in the direction of the best cycling holidays for summer.

 Clare Dewey